YoukarC/lamiquiattend-privacy/en.md

   game has recorded of your visits and gestures.
 - **Erasure**: the reset option in the game's settings, or uninstalling the app, deletes all data.
+- **Rectification and portability**: the game offers no way to edit or export its records, and since we hold no copy of them, we cannot do it on your behalf.

 We hold no copy of your data: we could neither send it to you nor delete it on your behalf, since we never have it.